verifereum/funding/pectra-pgf/pectra-pgf.md

 Ramana Kumar is the lead contributor for the Verifereum project, and will take the lead on this upgrade project too.

-We will also accept and encourage contributions from the open-source community supporting Verifereum, including (at time of writing) [six additional GitHub contributors](https://github.com/verifereum/verifereum/graphs/contributors).
+We also accept and encourage contributions from the open-source community supporting Verifereum, including (at time of writing) [seven additional GitHub contributors](https://github.com/verifereum/verifereum/graphs/contributors).

 ## Background